 Elevator Maintenance – typically the maintenance contract can range from 5 to 10 years.
 Pay extra attention to the terms of the maintenance contract; if you decide to terminate contract prior to the expiration date, you may be required to pay off the rest of the contract.
 If the elevator is subject to major rehab, you may not have the flexibility of hiring another contractor for the project.

 Interest Payment – it’s a good idea to work with your banker to get the best interest rate since the Fed has recently lowered the federal fund rate by 0.5%.

-Try ManageCasa today and discover why Quality Makes a Difference.
+Try ManageCasa today and discover why quality software is essential to sound financial management.

 * Come join us at NMHC’s Annual Conference in Las Vegas on November 1st.
 Let’s talk about your property management challenges and where your company is headed.